shazi7804/puppet-java/README.md

 ## Description

-The aws agent module installs, configures, and manages the java service across a range of operating systems and distributions.
+The java module installs, configures, and manages the java service across a range of operating systems and distributions.

 ## Setup